Steve129783/Steve/README.md

 ____________________________________________________________________________________________________________
 ## Code name: c2_CNN_model.py
-1. The training script reads group_ids from the data_cache.pt file, counts the unique values, and automatically sets n_classes accordingly (in your case, 3 classes).
+1. The training script reads group_ids from the data_cache.pt file, counts the unique values, and automatically sets n_classes accordingly (in this case, 3 classes).
 3. We split the dataset with ratios 70% train, 15% validation, and 15% test to help prevent overfitting and ensure a reliable estimate of generalization.
 4. CNN use two layers, Conv Block 1:(1, 50, 50) - (16, 25, 25)，